 Dissertation, "Claiming the past to shape the future: the writing of Nelson Mandela, 1975-2013"

-Committee: Emmanuel Kreike, Simon Gikandi, Jacob Dlamini, Isabel Hofmeyr
+Committee: Emmanuel Kreike, Simon Gikandi, Wendy Belcher, Isabel Hofmeyr

 The writing of Mandela’s memoir began in the political section of Robben Island prison in 1976.
 The discovery of the manuscript by the warders was significant, and its implications are not reflected in the current historiography, a lacuna that my research seeks to address.
 A transcribed and secreted copy of the manuscript was smuggled out of prison in December that year, and on to London and Lusaka.
 I trace its global journey and incarnations en route to a freed Mandela in 1990.
 I explore its remaking into the international best-seller Long Walk to Freedom.
 The autobiography’s reworking by Mandela and various collaborators in the intense period between Mandela’s release and election as President of South Africa in 1994 sheds light on the concretization of Mandela as the international icon of the struggle and architect of the transformation of South Africa.
 The standpoints of Mandela’s fellow activists, prisoners, political, and business associates on the memoir project further interrogates what Mandela has come to mean.